3liz/qgis-pgmetadata-plugin/docs/index.md

 Some features for the GIS administrator :

-* [A QGIS project](./user-guide/gis-admin.md#administration-project) designed to manage the metadata
+* [A QGIS project](./user-guide/gis-admin.md#administration-project) designed to manage the metadata.
+  * Some views are included to detect some orphaned tables.
 * [Customization](./user-guide/gis-admin.md#html-template) of the HTML template

 ![Overview of PgMetadata](./img/dock_qgis.png)